Conflict-of-interest editing on Wikipedia: Church of Scientology

 In 2008, a long-running dispute between members of the Church of Scientology and Wikipedia editors reached Wikipedia's Arbitration Committee.
 The church members were accused of attempting to sway articles in the church's interest, while other editors were accused of the opposite.
 The arbitration committee unanimously voted to block all edits from the IP addresses associated with the church; several Scientology critics were also banned.

 2010s

-Koch brothers' use of PR firm
+Koch brothers

-In 2010, Koch Industries began employing New Media Strategies (NMS), an internet PR firm specializing in "word-of-mouth marketing".
+In 2010, Koch Industries began employing New Media Strategies (NMS), an internet PR firm specializing in word-of-mouth marketing.
 Shortly afterwards, it was discovered that employees of the company, editing from IPs controlled by NMS, were editing the Wikipedia articles for Charles Koch, David Koch, Political activities of the Koch brothers, and The Science of Success (a book written by Charles).
 Under numerous usernames, NMS employees edited Wikipedia articles "to distance the Koch family from the Tea Party movement, to provide baseless comparisons between Koch and conspiracy theories surrounding George Soros, and to generally delete citations to liberal news outlets."
 These activities were exposed at Wikipedia and described in the press.
-A large group of editors who were editing from NMS IPs became the subject of a sockpuppet investigation, were blocked, and later unblocked.